 WORKSHOP FEE

-Registration for this workshop is $149 for ESA members/$199 for non-members, which includes course materials, lunch, and refreshments.
+Registration for this new entry-level workshop is $149 for ESA members/$199 for non-members, which includes course materials, lunch, and refreshments.
 Capacity is limited to ensure an optimal learning experience, so interested persons are encouraged to register early.
 For additional questions, please email info@eventsafetyalliance.org.

 ABOUT THE Instructors